How To Build An Online Community [8 Secrets You Never Knew]

 Table of Contents

-1. What Is An Online Community
+What Is An Online Community?

 Create-Online-Community-Guidelines .

 Online communities are groups of people united by common interests, opinions and goals who meet in an online space.
-Essentially an online community is akin to having a digital community for like-minded people to interact with each other on an online community platform.

 Depending on your business objectives, this could be a private group for sharing learnings and transformation stories.
 It may look like an open community where thousands of people come together to share resources and feedback.
 For example, members of the fitness community can share their social channels and journey to connect with real people and form authentic connections.